natsukisacks/diana-dabby-portfolio/to-do.md

 DDLI: Does Diana like it?
 `alt+Q` = rewrap code

+5/1/25: Updating all documents from the copy of Diana's repo in OneDrive.

+DONE: music, music & engineering, building olin
+- Grants.html not working?
+Blank?
+    - Take everything from CV
+    - Add Harvard Radcliff
+    - NSF REUs
+- Scores page: running list of all scores written
+    - how the OCO arrangements were made
+    - subtitles: scores of original works, sampling of orchestral arrangements

 12/21: Currently transferring all content from version 1.0 to version 2.0 using **Bootstrap**.

 Content is all there: